jeffblankenburg/31-days-of-vibe-coding/outlines/week1.md

 ## Day 7 – Guardrails and Ground Truths

 **Abstract:**
-AI can move fast—and break production.
+AI can move fast and break production.
 Learn to spot, test, and fix hallucinations before they ship.
-We’ll connect automated testing with runtime observability so your safety nets are as agile as your prompts.
+I'll show how to connect automated testing with runtime observability so your safety nets are as agile as your prompts.

 ### Outline
 1. **Common Failure Modes** – Wrong assumptions, missing imports, silent fails.